iamseki/iamseki/README.md

 ### Hey :stuck_out_tongue:

 Hey!
 I'm Christian Seki, a software engineer with more than 5 years of experience.
-In love with statically typed languages, databases, modeling and design backend systems.
-I also enjoy hanging out with my family and to play the guitar in my spare time :guitar:.
+In love with statically typed languages, databases, and designing backend systems.
+I also enjoy hanging out with my family and playing the guitar in my spare time :guitar:.

+I write technical articles on [dev.to](https://dev.to/chseki) about design patterns, solving performance issues, and distributed systems.

 [![Linkedin Badge](https://img.shields.io/badge/-Christian%20Seki-0e76a8?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/christian-seki/)](https://www.linkedin.com/in/christian-seki/)